emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 - Go to more of a touch-feely
 - Dopamine cannot give you satisfaction more than a hammer can turn a screen.
 - Dopamine makes the world a better place, it can also destroy us.
-- Buz Aldrin --> Went to the moon, alcoholic, divocern two women, went to hospital, but for a period of time that lifted him to heaves, made his life a kind of hell.
 - If you want to do great things, fire up your dopamine circuits
 - But when you get there, you need to do something else.
 You need to get off your dopamine circuits, and feel the here and now circuits.
 Spend time in the present moment.
 - Dopamine and Addiction